Evercate/HMACAuthentication/README.md

     * clientKey: *your hmac key*
     * clientSecret: *your hmac secret*

-*Future improvements*: Handle more different key/secret pairs for different services (see if we can mix in local variables in postman)

 The script to add on step 3
 ```js
 function generate(requestDate, content, method, path, query, nonce) {